pawamoy/archan/README.rst

       checkers: and.ThisChecker
     # a third analyzer, using its name directly
     - some.Analyzer

+Every checker support an ``ignore`` argument, set to True or False (default).
+If set to True, the check will not make the test suit fail.

 You can reuse the same providers and checkers in different analyzers, they will be instantiated as different objects and won't interfere between each other.